SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/db-copy.md

 If errors appear during the copy, the process does NOT stop but the errors are displayed:
 ![copy errors displayed](/images/db-copy/copy-errors-shown.png)

 At the end sonar-db-copy reiterates the difference between source and destination database.
+An error message is displayed if the databases are different.
 ![final warning of remaining differences](/images/db-copy/summary-of-differences.png)